2015 meeting of Ma Ying-jeou and Xi Jinping: Proposal

-During his 2012 presidential campaign, Ma Ying-jeou had stated in November 2011 that if reelected, he would "absolutely never meet with mainland leaders over the future four years".
-However, Ma's administration had repeatedly proposed a meeting between him and Xi Jinping since November 2012, after Xi was elected General Secretary of the CCP (Paramount leader).
-The 2015 meeting was proposed by Taiwan Affairs Office (TAO) Director Zhang Zhijun during a discussion on cross-strait affairs with Mainland Affairs Council (MAC) Minister Andrew Hsia in Guangzhou, China in October 2015.
+The 2015 meeting was proposed by Taiwan Affairs Office Director Zhang Zhijun during a discussion on cross-strait affairs with Mainland Affairs Council Minister Andrew Hsia in Guangzhou, China in October 2015.
 Initially, Hsia proposed that the meeting take place during the APEC Philippines 2015 in Manila, Philippines.
 However, Zhang found the recommendation to be unsuitable.
 Later, Hsia suggested the meeting occur in Singapore, where the Wang–Koo summit was held on 27–29 April 1993, the first cross-strait negotiation after a meeting one year earlier in British Hong Kong.
-Details of the meeting were leaked by Taiwanese newspaper Liberty Times on 3 November 2015, and were officially confirmed over the following days.
+In early November 2015, after the news that the Ma–Xi meeting was confirmed to be held, Mainland Affairs Council Minister Andrew Hsia revealed at a press conference that the topic was first raised by Zhang Zhijun, director of the Taiwan Affairs Office, after the Hsia–Zhang meeting held in Guangzhou in mid-October.
+Afterwards, they took it back to their superiors for instructions.
+Finally, after several weeks of back-and-forth consultations, the meeting was successfully finalized.

 Preparation

 Due to the political dispute between the two governments, officials on both sides agreed that the ROC leader and PRC leader would address each other as "mister" (先生) and that they would participate as "Leader of Taiwan" and "Leader of Mainland China" respectively.
 Journalists from Taiwan – accustomed to using Minguo calendar years since the founding of the Republic of China in 1912 – had to be reissued with identification sporting a date based on the Gregorian calendar system preferred in mainland China.
 The ROC Presidential Office stated that Ma intended for this meeting to "consolidate peace and maintain the status quo."
 President Ma and a group of his top advisors, including Presidential Office Secretary-General Tseng Yung-chuan and Deputy Secretary-General Hsiao Hsu-tsen (蕭旭岑), National Security Council Secretary-General Kao Hua-chu and advisor Chiu Kun-shuan, MAC Minister Andrew Hsia and Deputy Minister Wu Mei-hung, attended the meeting with him.
 Reporters from around the world began setting up their equipment at the Shangri-La Hotel on 5 November.
 Hotel staff restricted media to the meeting's main venue, the Shangri-La's ballroom.
 Media attendance of the meeting was limited to 400 personnel due to security concerns.
 Guest access to the ballroom had been barred beginning from 2 a.m. local time on 7 November.